Which Thyme Oil is Best for Your Blend?

 Herbal, fresh, and sweet, thyme ct. linalool’s aroma is softer and woodier than thyme ct. thymol.
 With its soothing scent and gentle touch, this variety of thyme can help cleanse germs while treating skin and mucous membranes tenderly.
 “Linalool” is a component that helps make lavender relaxing, so turn to thyme ct. linalool to inspire a calm heart as it secures your health.
 Our certified organic thyme ct. linalool essential oil is created through steam distillation of the flowers and leaves of herbs cultivated in bright, sunny fields in the Spanish countryside.

-Thyme ct linalool recipes
+Thyme ct Linalool Recipes:

 Pay Attention to the Details!